RUBROCUSPIDATA Ficus rubrocuspidata Corner (1960) SECTION:SYCIDIUM

 Latin: Red-pointed – presumably referring both to the figs and the pointed leaf tip.

-Leaves: Medium size leaves 3-15cm but up to 23 cm long by 1.5-4.5cm wide with a smooth surface and entire (even) leaf edge.
-The leaves are distichous and almost symmetric with a distinctive very long pointed drip tip.
+Leaves: Medium size leaves 3-15 cm but up to 23 cm long by 1.5-4.5cm wide with a smooth surface and entire (even) leaf edge.
+The leaves grow in a flat plane (distichous) and almost symmetric with a distinctive very long pointed drip tip.

 Figs: Tiny figs (0.4-0.6 cm) are scattered in small clusters in the leaf axils and along the bare twigs.
 Figs ripen orange to bright scarlet red.

-Distinguish: The tiny figs and the oblong leaves with a long pointed drip tip are distinctive.
-Distribution: A common endemic throughout the wetter areas of Borneo up to 1,500m on Kinabalu.
+Borneo: A common endemic throughout the wetter areas of Borneo up to 1,500 m on Kinabalu.